logicalclocks/hops-docs/docs/featurestore/guides/featurestore.rst

 How to Use the Feature Store
 ----------------------------

 When adopting the feature store in your machine learning work-flows, you can think of it as the interface between data engineering and data science.
 It has two APIs, one for writing to the feature store and one for reading features.
-At the end of your data engineering pipeline, instead of writing features to a custom storage location, write the features to the feature store and get benefits such as automatic documentation, versioning, feature analysis, and feature sharing.
+At the end of your data engineering pipeline, instead of writing features to a custom storage location, write the features to the feature store and get benefits such as automatic documentation, versioning, feature analysis, feature tagging and feature sharing.
 As a data scientist, when you start a new machine learning project, you can search through the feature store for available features and only add new features if they do not already exist in the feature store.
 We encourage to reuse features as much as possible to avoid doing unnecessary work and to make features consistent between different models.

 Creating a Project on Hopsworks with The Feature Store Service Enabled
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~